-Some states also require that, upon completion of the required CEUs in DN, the practitioner must also be observed by an experienced dry needler for a certain number of hours before they are deemed as an independent practitioner in the area of DN.
+Some states also require that upon completion of the required CEUs in DN, the practitioner must be observed by an experienced dry needler for a certain number of hours before they are deemed as an independent practitioner in the area of DN.
 These hours are typically allowed to be completed via internet/video conference.
-This is a service that we offer at Intricate Art Seminars, so contact us for further information regarding this requirement.
+This is a service we offer at Intricate Art Seminars.
+Contact us for further information regarding this requirement.

 Athletic Trainer DN Certification

-Athletic Trainers’ (AT) ability to perform DN and the required CEUs to do so varies by state, and sometimes by school, as well, if the AT practices in a university setting.
-To my knowledge, if ATs are allowed to dry needle at their university or in their state, they only require our 27 hour DN 1 course.
+Athletic Trainers’ (AT) ability to perform DN and the required CEUs to do so vary by state, and sometimes by school, if the AT practices in a university setting.
+We are a BOC approved provider.

 I highly recommend this method of treatment for ATs.
 I played D1 ice hockey in college, and DN is a complete game-changer as far as athletic performance goes.
 It is incredible how quickly athletes recover from injuries when DN is incorporated into their treatment plan.
 DN can cut down on injury recovery time and allow athletes to perform better and more consistently than ever before.